For cross-functional teams Live today

 Stop recovering state in 1:1s.

-Today, most team leads spend mornings recovering state — checking Linear, scrolling Slack, asking the engineers what they\'re actually working on.
-The 1:1 becomes a status-update meeting because the workspace doesn\'t give a clean answer to "what does each person own and where is it?"
+Today, most team leads spend mornings recovering state: checking the task tracker, scrolling chat, asking the engineers what they're actually working on.
+The 1:1 becomes a status-update meeting because the workspace doesn't give a clean answer to "what does each person own and where is it?"

 1:1s go back to being about people, not state.